Literature: To Sail Beyond the Sunset

 - Masquerade: Maureen recounts the moment when the Howard Families' masquerade started, as people were starting to notice that there was a small group of folks who kept not dying.

-- Parental Incest: Two ways: Maureen and Lazarus, and then later Maureen and her own father, Ira.
+- Maureen and Lazarus, and then later Maureen and her own father, Ira.
 The latter does not occur onscreen but Maureen makes it clear that it is one of her motivations for rescuing him.

-- Also an encounter between Brian and Nancy, his oldest daughter by Maureen.
+- Maureen narrates an encounter between her husband, Brian, and Nancy, their oldest daughter.
 Nancy is an adult, pregnant, engaged, and definitely a willing participant.

 - Really Gets Around: Maureen is completely uninhibited by conventional sexual mores; she is, however, very choosy.